 Hiring a car abroad?
-The small print can often allow car hire firms to bill your credit card for extra charges, as money journalist Sue Hayward found out to her cost.
+The small print can often allow car hire firms to bill your credit card for extra charges, as journalist Sue Hayward found out.

 As you might expect from a money journalist, I shopped around and read the small print so thought I’d got everything covered.